-Exploration and evaluation expenses represent recurring maintenance and landowners costs in maintaining and safeguarding the Company's Hungarian wells along with exploration costs associated with the Company's TCP in South Africa.
-The increase in costs quarter on quarter is primarily attributable to the timing of maintenance work in 2016 in comparison with 2015.
+Exploration and evaluation expenses represent recurring maintenance and landowner costs in maintaining and safeguarding the Company's Hungarian wells along with exploration costs associated with the Company's TCP in South Africa.
+The decrease in costs quarter on quarter is primarily attributable to the timing of maintenance work in Hungary and the non-recurrence of costs associated with the Company's TCP in 2016.